Convergence Science Non-clinical PhD projects are open for applications! - Deadline 30th December 2022

 Imperial College London.

-The studentship will be registered at Imperial College London with affiliate status at the Institute
+The studentship will be registered at the Institute of Cancer Research with affiliate status at Imperial College London.

 The application and recruitment process